wyattis/babel-plugin-content-transformer/README.md

   ],
   content: [
     // Import statements ending with "content" are converted into
     // an array of imports.
-The array will ony include ".md" files {
+The array will only include ".md" files {
       dir: /content$/,
       filter: /\.md$/